 Stress and anxiety

 Situations of stress oranxiety can cause insomnia and delay the phase of falling asleep.
-Indeed, in case of stress, the body will react and position itself in "alert" mode by synthesizing a hormone called cortisol.
+Indeed, in the event of stress, the body will react and position itself in "alert" mode by synthesizing a hormone called cortisol.
 This hormone could eventually alter the body's neurophysiological balance and especially inhibit the secretion of melatonin.

 The environment and healthy living